new-AF/simple-merge-class-names/README.md

     - Expected all arguments to be strings, but got 4 non-string values: [(1/4): (undefined) of type "undefined", (2/4): (test) of type "object", (3/4): ([object Object]) of type "object", (4/4): (null) of type "object"].
     - Expected 0 empty strings, but got 2.
 ```

+### Breaking Changes From Version 1.X.X

+In pervious versions, arguments that were not strings were implicitly converted to strings by the JavaScript engine.

 ## Testing